Advanced settings for mobile Feature tagging

 There are three categories of attributes:

 • Positional.
-Attributes that describe where a Feature is located and or its spatial arrangement within the application.
+Attributes that describe where a Feature is located or its spatial arrangement within the application.

 • Text-based.
 Attributes identified by textual information, like labels or descriptions.